 There are many studies that have linked high doses of vitamin C and decreased risk of developing cataracts.
 A daily dose of at least 300 mg of vitamin C seems beneficial for good eyesight.

-According to studies, vitamin C intakes greater than 300 mg per day can reduce the risk of cataract formation by 70%.
-On the contrary, daily doses of 120 mg from supplements didn’t significantly lower cataract risk.
+According to studies, vitamin C intakes greater than 300 mg per day can reduce the risk of cataracts by 70%.
+On the contrary, daily doses of 120 mg from supplements didn’t significantly lower the risk of developing cataracts.